dxfrontier/cds-ts-repository/README.md

 `updateLocaleTexts(localeCodeKey: Locale, fieldsToUpdate: KeyValueType<T>): Promise<boolean>`

-The method allows you to update entries in the data store that match the specified localeCodeKey with new values for specific fields.
+The method allows you to update entries in the database that match the specified `localeCodeKey` with new values for specific fields.

 `Parameters`

-- `key (string)`: A string representing the language code to filter the entries, example `'en', 'de', 'fr', 'ro' ...`
+- `localeCodeKey (string)`: A string representing the language code to filter the entries, example `'en', 'de', 'fr', 'ro' ...`
 - `fieldsToUpdate (Object)`: An object representing the keys to filter the entries.
 Each key should correspond to a property in the `MyEntity`, and the values should match the filter criteria.

 `Return`

 - `Promise<boolean>`: This method returns :
-  - `true` if all instances where successfully updated.
+  - `true` if language was updated.
-  - `false` if at least `one` instance was not successfully updated.
+  - `false` if language was not updated.

 `Example`